ricardobranco777/docker-fai/README.md

 NOTES:

-* This image is based on Ubuntu 16.04 to create Ubuntu 16.04 images.
+* This image is based on Ubuntu 16.04 to create Ubuntu 16.04 ISO images.
 With minimal modifications (Dockerfile and fai/NFSROOT) it's possible to create Debian 7 & 8 images, as well as Ubuntu 14.04.

+* With a bit of tweaking, it should be possible to setup a container as a FAI server over the network.